 defined by \begin{mdframed}

 \end{mdframed} where $h>0$ is the step size.
 In addition to be symplectic, this method is \emph{equivariant}, meaning it respects the intrinsic symmetries of the 2--sphere.
-Put differently, it respects the homogeneous space structure $S^2\simeq \SO(3)/\SO(2)$, a property analoguous to the affine equivariance of B-series methods~\cite{McMoMuVe2014}.
-Note also that, as we observe in \autoref{rk:geodeticmp}, this is \emph{not} the geodetic midpoint method applied to \eqref{eq:classspinsys}.
+Put differently, it respects the homogeneous space structure $S^2\simeq \SO(3)/\SO(2)$, a property analogous to the affine equivariance of B-series methods~\cite{McMoMuVe2014}.
+Note also, as we observe in \autoref{rk:geodeticmp}, that our method is \emph{not} the geodesic midpoint method applied to \eqref{eq:classspinsys}.